Authenticating Cybis Porcelain – Part Two

 the actual word porcelain anywhere on the piece.

-There is also a separate Hall of Shame post devoted to Cybis copies and knockoffs.
+There is a separate Hall of Shame post devoted to Cybis copies and knockoffs.

 Name Index of Cybis Sculptures